lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 when divided by $5$?
 :::

 We could compute this huge number, then do the long division to find the remainder.
-But note that asking for the remainder modulo $5$ is the same to ask for a number between $0$ and $4$ congruent to the number:
+But note that asking for the remainder modulo $5$ is the same as asking for a number between $0$ and $4$ congruent to the original number:

 ```{math}
 5647438438 \cdot 85948594584 - 7548376839 \equiv \, ??? \pmod{5}.
 ```

-The idea now is that the theorem above allows us to replace each of the three large numbers by smaller numbers congruent to them modulo $5$, making the computation much simpler!
+The idea now is that the {prf:ref}`th-ar_prop_congr` above tells us that we can replace each of the three large numbers by smaller numbers congruent to them modulo $5$, making the computation much simpler!
 As we've seen above, we can replace them by their residues modulo $5$ (i.e., their remainders when divided by $5$), so numbers between $0$ and $4$.

-Of course, we could just ask Sage for their residues, but we can in fact compute residues modulo $5$ quite easily using the Theorem and the fact that $10 \equiv 0 \pmod{5}$.
+Of course, we could just ask Sage for their residues, but we can in fact compute residues modulo $5$ quite easily using the {prf:ref}`th-ar_prop_congr` and the fact that $10 \equiv 0 \pmod{5}$.
 For example, let's find the residue of the first number modulo $5$:

 ```{math}
 \begin{align*}